Issuance with OpenID4VCI

 To keep the diagram focused on the OpenID4VCI / RDO Max delegation, the

-wallet-side DPoP layer and the Wallet Instance Attestation (WIA,
+wallet-side DPoP layer and the Wallet Instance Attestation (WIA) are omitted

 PKCE tracer values: the wallet uses (v1, c1) toward the PID Issuer; the